-Homeschooling is the new buzz word among families as we begin sorting out how to navigate this new normal of educating our children at home.
-What began with temporary school closures rapidly moved to extended closures, or if you’re like me, mandated closures for the rest of the academic school year.
+Homeschooling and virtual online learning are the buzz words among families as we begin sorting out how to navigate this new normal of educating our children at home.
+What began with temporary school closures rapidly moved to extended closures, or if you’re like me, mandated closures for academic school year.
 Moms and dads are scrambling to figure out new rhythms of normal in an upside down world.

 Grit and resilience are key components of life.
 Disappointment, change, things outside our control, even crisis, are a part of real life.
 Our children are resilient.
 Grit is required to bounce back from adversity.
 As parents, we have the opportunity to use this global crisis to teach and instill in our children the capability to adjust to change and come out the other side stronger.
 Today’s crisis is an opportunity for grit and resilience to become the backbone of today’s youth.